anisriva/nitro/README.md

 ## **Introduction**

-The POC on this project was focused on getting a technology which can enable us to centralize the data from our cassandra database into our MH lake which is a Mariadb database.
+The POC on this project was focused on getting a technology which can enable us to centralize the data from our cassandra database into our data lake which is a Mariadb database.

 Below were some technologies and third-party vendors who I reached out to: